Accurate and Lightweight Image Super-Resolution with Model-Guided Deep Unfolding Network: Model-based Image Interpolation and Restoration

 The main idea behind deep unfolding network is that conventional iterative soft-thresholding algorithm (ISTA) in sparse coding can be implemented equivalently by a stack of recurrent neural networks \cite{wisdom2017building}.
 Such correspondence has inspired a class of convolutional neural network (CNN)-based image denoising techniques \cite{zhang2017beyond}.
 CNN-based denoising prior was later extended into other model-based image restoration problems in Image Restoration via CNN (IRCNN) \cite{zhang:CVPR:2017learning}.
 In IRCNN, a CNN module is adopted to solve Eq.(\ref{sub_problem_2}) while Eq.(\ref{sub_problem_1}) is solved in close-form by

-where $\tW$ represents the matrix related to the degradation matrix $\tA$.
+where $\tW$ represents the matrix related to the degradation matrix $\tA$ and b is referring to $\eta\tv^{(t)}+\tA^T$.
 Note that it is often time-consuming to calculate an inverse matrix.
 Based on such observation, a computationally more efficient unfolding strategy was developed in DPDNN \cite{dong:TPAMI:2018DPDNN}.
 DPDNN addressed the problem of matrix inverse by solving Eq.(\ref{sub_problem_1}) in a different way - i.e., they propose to compute $\tx^{(t+1)}$ with a single step of gradient descent by

 where $\bar{\tA}=[(1-\delta\eta)\tI-\delta \tA^T\tA]$ can be pre-computed (so the updating of $\tx^{(t)}$ can be done efficiently).
 As shown in \cite{dong:TPAMI:2018DPDNN}, we only need to obtain an approximated solution to the $\tx$-subproblem, which can be done in a computationally efficient manner.
 Although DPDNN \cite{dong:TPAMI:2018DPDNN} has found several image restoration applications including SISR, its network architecture remains primitive (e.g., lacking dense and skip connections) and there is still room for further optimization.